pydoit/doit/doc/uptodate.rst

 ----------------------

-In some cases you can not determine if a task is "up-to-date" only based on input files, the input could come from a database or an extrernal process.
+In some cases you can not determine if a task is "up-to-date" only based on input files, the input could come from a database or an external process.
-*doit* defines a "result-dependency" to deal with these cases without need to create an intermediate file with the reulsts of the process.
+*doit* defines a "result-dependency" to deal with these cases without need to create an intermediate file with the results of the process.

-i.e. Suppose you want to send an email everytime you run *doit* on a mercurial repository that contains a new revision number.
+i.e. Suppose you want to send an email every time you run *doit* on a mercurial repository that contains a new revision number.

 .. literalinclude:: tutorial/taskresult.py